ThemeFuse/Unyson-Documentation/extension/shortcodes/index.rst

 The methods that are most prone to be overriden are:

 * ``_init()`` - is called when the ``FW_Shortcode`` instance for the shortcode is created.
 Useful for loading other php files (custom :doc:`option types </options/introduction>`, libraries, etc.).
-* ``handle_shortcode($atts, $content, $tag)`` - returns the html that will be displayed when the shortcode will be executed by WordPress.
+* ``render($atts, $content, $tag)`` - returns the html that will be displayed when the shortcode will be executed by WordPress.
 Useful for changing the default behavior with a custom one.

 .. tip::